How to Choose the Best Forex & CFD Broker in 2018

-If you are looking for the best Forex brokers online, a professional looking website does not guarantee that the broker is a trusted one.
-The advantage of a UK broker is the Financial Services Compensation Scheme (FSCS), a system that guarantees the customer funds in the amount of GBP 50,000 should the broker go bankrupt.
-The FSCS is the compensation fund of last resort.
-They also protect banks and building societies, credit unions, insurances, etc. That's why having a good UK broker should be your first choice when you decide to trade.
+If you are looking for the best Forex brokers online, a professional website does not guarantee that the broker is a trusted one.
+The advantage of a UK broker is the Financial Services Compensation Scheme (FSCS), a system that guarantees its customers' funds up to the amount of 50,000 GBP, should the broker go bankrupt.
+The FSCS is the last resort compensation fund.
+They also protect banks, building societies, credit unions, etc. That's why having the best UK Forex broker should be your first choice when you decide to trade.

-We can distinguish several types of Forex brokers according to several criteria.
+We can distinguish between several types of Forex brokers according to a range of criteria.
 Depending on their client base, Forex brokers can be divided into groups for:

 Depending on the execution of orders, there are: